 n go to record/page n

 +n go forward by n records

 -n go back by n records

 + go to next non-blank record

+- go to previous non-blank record

-go to previous non-blank record/page
+go to highest non-blank record/page

 Replace

 Use the "Edit | Replace" (Ctrl+H) menu command or the "Go To" button on the Data Options toolbar to perform a search, as for Find, and also replace the specified text or numbers.
 The Replace Dialog Box appears.
 This operates as for Find dialog with additions: